Minnesota Roadside Attractions

 As you drive the highways and roads be on the lookout for unique Minnesota roadside attractions.
 These are often wonderful monuments to the legends that are part of Minnesota history.
 Sometimes they are representations of an animal or fish that is identified with Minnesota.
 Others are museums, objects, statues or art that is unique to a town or region.

 The statue of the Jolly Green Giant, at 55-feet tall, is one of the largest Minnesota roadside attractions.
 The giant can be found in Blue Earth, MN and is a reminder of Minnesota's agricultural resources.

 From the back cover of the book, Monumental Minnesota: A Guide to Outdoor Sculpture: "Minnesotans have in the past century honored heroes and public figures, created mythic and heroic town symbols, funded abstracts on public streets and walkways, and now find themselves surrounded by a growing forest of sculpture carved by the chainsaw.
 Minnesota has more than 620 different pieces of outdoor sculpture, located in 150 different communities."

-These monuments commemorate Minnesota's real, and imagined heros.
-The photo on the cover is of a statue to the Finnish hero, St. Urho, located in Menagha, MN.
-In Bemidji you can see Minnesota legend Paul Bunyan and his blue ox, Babe.
-Chief Kandiyohi stands near the Kandiyohi, MN courthouse.
+These monuments commemorate Minnesota's real, and imagined heroes from a statue of the Finnish hero, St. Urho, located in Menagha, MN to the legendary Paul Bunyan and his blue ox, Babe commemorated in Bemidji, Brainerd and other Minnesota towns.

 If you are a resident of Minnesota, you will be laughing out loud as the authors introduce you to the neighbors you never knew you had and take you to places you never knew existed—right in your own backyard!
 If you are in Minnesota on vacation, be sure to visit some of the most wild and wacky places and things the North Star State has to offer!